johannesgerer/buchhaltung/README.md

 buchhaltung add -w alice
 ```

-If there is more than one user configured — possibly each with their own ledger, they can be included/activated via the commandline argument `-w`.
+If there is more than one user configured — possibly each with their own ledger, they can be included/activated via the command-line argument `-w`.
 This enables you to enter a transaction where postings belong to different users.
 When done, a transaction for each user will be generated containing their respective postings and a balancing posting to an account prefixed with the configured `accountPrefixOthers`.

 Example taken from the [output](add_multi_user.md) of the above command: